bricelam/bricelam.github.io/_posts/2014-10-22-ef7-nuget-commands.md

 The `Update-Database` command has been split into two new commands.

-* `Apply-Migration` applies migrations to the database
+* `Update-Database` just applies migrations to the database
 * `Script-Migration` generates a SQL script to apply the migrations to the database

 New Platforms
 -------------
-EF7 is being built for new platforms including Windows 8.1 and Windows Phone 8.1.
-I'm happy to say that, in addition to the Windows Desktop projects, the commands will also work with Windows, Windows Phone, and Portable projects.
+EF Core is being built for new platforms including the Universal Windows Platform.
+I'm happy to say that, in addition to the Windows Desktop projects, the commands will also work with Universal Windows projects.

 Feedback
 ========
-As always, please let us know what you think about this and other Entity Framework 7 features by commenting on [our blog posts][1], [tweeting us][2], or [submitting new issues][3].
+As always, please let us know what you think about this and other Entity Framework Core features by commenting on [our blog posts][1], [tweeting us][2], or [submitting new issues][3].